 "Contraception: questions and answers for the pharmacist".
 A CCCEP accredited lesson that is valid until August 15, 2014.
 This lesson is approved for 1.5 CEUs.

-You may view this lesson and others at their website http://www.mylan.ca/LearningCentre/CE_Lessons.aspx?lng=en
+You may view this lesson and other lessons, in a range of topics, on their website http://www.mylan.ca/LearningCentre/CE_Lessons.aspx?lng=en

 CCCEP Accredited Psoriasis Newsletter